 There’s nothing worse than getting that 3pm urge to snack – if it arrives and you are unprepared, you may grab something quick from a vending machine.
 Most of those foods are high in sugar, sodium, and empty calories.

 To refrain from eating junk food, simply keep healthy snacks at your desk.
 Snacks such as almonds or walnuts, fresh fruit and vegetables, whole grain crackers, and peanut butter are all good choices.
 Just be sure you watch how much you eat – although they’re good for you, nuts are high in calories.
 Eating more than a handful can add significant calories to your diet.
+Healthy subscription boxes like Urthbox can be a great way to make sure you always have healthy snacks available.
+It takes some of the temptation to eat unhealthy away.

 7. Shop the Perimeter of the Grocery Store